 RE-LOCATE YOUR ATTIC WATER HEATER TODAY

-If you wish to keep using a tank-type water heater but are thinking about moving it out of the attic and into a safer place, give Nick’s Plumbing and Sewer Services a call.
+If you wish to keep using a tank-type water heater but are thinking about moving it out of the attic and into a safer place, give Nick’s Plumbing and Air Conditioning a call.
 We’ll come out to your home, assess your water heater relocation, and give you a free estimate on the spot.
 Already have an estimate?
-Nick’s Plumbing also offers free second opinions!
+Nick’s Plumbing & Air Conditioning also offers free second opinions!